-U.S. Government Printing Office Superintendent of Documents Washington, DC 20402 to continue to receive the newsletter.
+U.S. Government Printing Office Superintendent of Documents Washington, DC 20402 and only want to get a single copy.

 VA's Web sites are updated throughout the year to provide the most current information.
 VA's home page www.va.gov contains links to selections on compensation and pension benefits, health care benefits and services, burial and memorial benefits, and more.